 6.16 Using Shift Operations for Multiplication and Division [PIK]

-With the exception of unsafe programming (see 4 Concepts), this vulnerability is not applicable to Ada as shift operations in Ada are limited to the modular types declared in the standard package Interfaces, which are not signed entities.
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as shift operations in Ada are limited to the modular types declared in the standard package Interfaces, which are not signed entities.

 6.17 Sign Extension Error [XZI]

-With the exception of unsafe programming (see 4 Concepts), this vulnerability is not applicable to Ada as Ada does not, explicitly or implicitly, allow unsigned extension operations to apply to signed entities or vice-versa.
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as Ada does not, explicitly or implicitly, allow unsigned extension operations to apply to signed entities or vice-versa.

 6.18 Choice of Clear Names [NAI]